 Your doctor (or health visitor for babies) will refer you either direct to the audiology department or to a consultant who will then refer you to an audiologist.

 An audiologist may advise you to use a hearing aid and will arrange for one to be supplied, if you feel it would be helpful.

 Where to get information and advice

-There are a range of charities and organisations that offer advice, information and services for deaf and hard of hearing people and to the general public.
+There are a range of charities and organisations that offer advice, information and services if you’re deaf, have hearing loss or tinnitus.

 Below is a list of some of those charities and organisations.

 - Northern Ireland Deaf Youth Association

 - RNID in Northern Ireland

 - Signature Northern Ireland

 - Hearing Dogs for Deaf People